Degree Final Project: Capstone

+The Degree Final Project for MLIS students is completed via a Capstone project.
 The Capstone experience involves identifying an information problem in a real-world setting and developing the means to address it.
 Capstone projects can be research-oriented or design-oriented.
 Solutions are typically interactive, meaning the end product is something that can be implemented and used.

 Goals for the Capstone experience include: